joshbegley/nyt-latest/README.md

 `The president’s family says his stock purchases are automatically timed, but recent acquisitions of the computer company’s shares raise questions.`\
 https://www.nytimes.com/2026/05/28/us/politics/trump-dell-stock-purchases.html

-**U.S. and Iran Move Toward Arrangement to Reopen the Strait of Hormuz**\
+**U.S. and Iran Move Toward Agreement to Reopen the Strait of Hormuz**\
-`President Trump has yet to sign off on an emerging agreement that would extend the cease-fire while they negotiate nuclear and other issues.`\
+`President Trump has yet to sign off on an extension of the cease-fire that would allow the two sides to negotiate nuclear and other issues.`\
 https://www.nytimes.com/2026/05/28/world/middleeast/us-iran-war-strait.html

 **Man Sentenced to 40 Years in Murders of 4 Sleeping Homeless Men**\